sysdesign-code/dev-sec-ops-demo/README.md

 ### II. <b>Configure Cloud Build</b>

-This step requires integrating your forked/cloned github (from Pre-Requisities, Step 1) as a managed repository to GCP's cloud build service and creating the necessary trigger.
-The goal of this integration means that any updates that you make to your application within your forked/cloned GitHub page, will automically kick off a cloud build deployment which will create, enable and deploy your application to GKE.
+This step requires integrating your git repository (from Pre-Requisities, Step 1) as a managed repository to GCP's cloud build service and creating the necessary trigger.
+The goal of this integration means that any updates that you make to your application within your git repository, will automically kick off a Cloud Build deployment which will create, enable and deploy your application to GKE.

-Create the GitHub Repository Integration for Cloud Build
+Create the GitHub Repository Integration for Cloud Build :

 1. To start, from your GCP Console homepage, type "Cloud Build" within the search bar and select this service.
 2. From the left hand panel, click on "Triggers".
 And click on "Connect Repository"